 Interest revenue - For the year ended December 31, 2019, interest revenue increased 11.1% to \$682.7 million from \$614.7 million in 2018.
 The increase is primarily due to the growth of the interest-earning assets of Stifel Bancorp and an increase in the weighted-average yield.
-See "Net Interest Income - Stifel Bancorp" below for a further discussion of the changes in net interest income.
+See "Net Interest Income - Stifel Bancorp" below for a further discussion of the changes in net interest income

-Investment banking - Investment banking, which represents sales credits for investment banking underwritings, increased 20.8% to \$37.9 million for the year ended December 31, 2019, from \$31.4 million in 2018.
-See "Investment banking" in the Institutional Group segment discussion for information on the changes in net revenues.
+Investment banking - Investment banking increased 20.8% to \$37.9 million for the year ended December 31, 2019, from \$31.4 million in 2018.
+See "Investment banking" in the Institutional Group segment discussion for information on the changes in investment banking revenues.